leobrl/Linear/README.md

 * `CMakeList` compiles main in `src`, which I use for performance tests, and test suite.
 * For better indentation, load page displaying code appending `?ts=4` to the page URL.

+# To do
+* extend use of SSE to float
+* Implement expression template